 Products to Enhance Sustainability

-SEKISUI CHEMICAL Group has continued to promote a product evaluation system in order to accelerate the solving of issues related to the natural and social environments since fiscal 2006.
-Certification registration is based on the determination criteria established through discussions among internal committee members.
-We have received opinions and advice from outside advisors on the criteria and approach, as well as the validity of results, to ensure high standards and transparency.
+SEKISUI CHEMICAL Group has continued to promote a product evaluation system in a bid to rapidly solve issues related to the natural and social environments since fiscal 2006.
+As part of this effort, we certify and register products that contribute significantly to solving issues based on the determination criteria established through discussions among internal committee members.
+Since fiscal 2010, we have received opinions and advice from outside advisors on the criteria and approach, as well as the validity of results, to ensure high standards and transparency.

 • Fiscal 2006: Launched the Environment-Contributing Products system